kristopherjohnson/bitsybasic/_reference/troff.md

 ## Details

-Disables statement tracing that is enabled by the [TRON statement](/reference/tron).
+Disables statement tracing that was enabled by the [TRON statement](/reference/tron).

 ## Examples